Blog post 10 min read

 Compared to AWS Secrets Manager, Infisical has a more advanced feature set.
 Infisical's main product directions include:

-• Secret Management: Manage secrets securely and efficiently across your infrastructure.
-Integrate with development, CI/CD, and production envirionments.
+• Secrets Management: Manage secrets securely and efficiently across your infrastructure.
+Integrate with development, CI/CD, and production environments.

-• Dynamic Secret Management: Automatically generate and rotate secrets based on specified settings.
+• Dynamic Secrets and Rotation: Automatically generate and rotate secrets based on specified settings.
 Works with all major databases.

-• Secret Scanning: Automatically detect and prevent any secret leaks to git and other environments.
+• Secrets Scanning: Automatically detect and prevent any secret leaks to git and other environments.
 Over 150+ different secret types are supported.

-• Secret Sharing: Generated end-to-end encrypted links based on defined security settings – then share these links safely within or outside of your organizations.
+• Secret Sharing: Generate end-to-end encrypted links based on defined security settings, then share these links safely within or outside your organization.

 How does Infisical compare to AWS Secrets Manager?